GENERAL INFORMATION VPA

 After the Add Deadline, you may no longer adjust your schedule on MySlice.
 To drop a class before the Financial Drop Deadline, an Add/Drop form is needed, which requires the signatures of your instructor and academic advisor, and approval from the Office of Student Success.
 It is your responsibility to deliver the completed form to the Registrar’s Office (106 Steele Hall).
 After the Financial Drop Deadline you can no longer drop a course, but you may elect to withdraw from it.

 If dropping a course will affect your tuition charge, you must submit your Add/Drop form before the Financial Deadline for Dropping Courses to obtain a refund.
 Tuition charges are assessed according to the date your form is received by the Registrar’s Office.

 A special add/drop situation in VPA exists for applied music courses.
 Adding and dropping applied music courses must be done in the Setnor School of Music Office (208 Crouse College).
 The deadline for adding or dropping applied music courses is the financial deadline for dropping courses.

-- Download a Petition to Faculty Form from the Registrar’s website.
+- Download a Withdrawal Petition from the Registrar’s website.

 Dropped and withdrawn courses may impact your financial aid.